Flights cancelled at German airports due to ‘extreme’ conditions

-Air transport in Germany has been hit by freezing temperatures and extreme weather with hundreds of flights grounded.
+Air transport in Germany was hit by freezing temperatures and extreme weather earlier this week with hundreds of flights grounded.

-Airports are warning of severe disruption due to the extreme cold which is creating dangerous conditions for aircraft on the ground and in the air.
+Airports warned of severe disruption due to the extreme cold which created dangerous conditions for aircraft on the ground and in the air.

-Hundreds of flights were delayed or cancelled on Wednesday and the disruption is set to continue throughout Thursday (18 January).
+Hundreds of flights were delayed or cancelled on 17 and 18 January.

-Travellers are advised to check the status of their flights before heading to airports.
+Travellers were advised to check the status of their flights before heading to airports.

 Flights cancelled at German airports due to ‘extreme’ conditions

-Travellers intending to fly from airports in Germany on 18 January and the coming days are being warned to expect disruption.
+Travellers intending to fly from airports in Germany this week were warned to expect disruption after icy conditions and snowfall hit the country.

-The German Weather Service has warned of heavy snowfall across the country, with some places expecting as 30 centimetres, over the next 24 hours.

-Frankfurt airport is currently impacted the most.
-The travel hub is warning of significant delays and cancellations of flights.
+The freezing temperatures were causing hazardous conditions for pilots with Frankfurt airport is impacted the most.
+The travel hub was thrown into chaos with significant delays and cancellations of flights.

 On Wednesday, 570 of the 1,047 scheduled arrivals and departures were cancelled.
-More than 300 of the 1,000 flights scheduled for Thursday have also been grounded.
+More than 300 of the 1,000 flights scheduled for Thursday were also grounded.

-Although planes can be de-iced, they risk icing up again while taxiing along the runway, the airport said.

-"Due to the forecasted weather conditions, flight disruptions and cancellations will occur on 17 January at Frankfurt airport.
-Weather-related flight disruptions are also expected for 18 January," a spokesperson said.

-Travellers are asked not to come to the airport if their flights are cancelled.
+Travellers were asked not to come to the airport if their flights were cancelled.

 In western Germany, Saarbruecken airport closed for the day on Wednesday, and Dusseldorf and Cologne/Bonn airports were also affected by delays and cancellations.

-The German Weather Service has increased weather warnings for some areas to level four, or ‘extreme severe’.
+For several days this week, the German Weather Service increased weather warnings for some areas to level four, or ‘extreme severe’.

-At Frankfurt airport, warnings have been issued of black ice.
+At Frankfurt airport, warnings were issued of black ice.
 When this builds up on runways, it reduces the traction of aircraft and risks accidents.

+Furthermore, although planes can be de-iced, they risk icing up again while taxiing along the runway, the airport said.

 Freezing rain is also a problem for pilots when in the air.
 If ice builds up on aircraft wings it can destabilise the plane.